Interest and areas of expertise

 - 1997, Ph.D. – Zoology, The Ohio State University, Columbus

 - Cultures and Ecosystems of Malaysia and Borneo

 Dr. Lindquist’s Ph.D. research at the Ohio State University explored communication among "earless" harlequin frogs.
-He has devoted nearly 20 years to the ecology, conservation and management of the Panamanian golden frog and other endangered tropical amphibians.
-Lately he has become involved in researching hollow microfiber filters for use in household potable water systems in Bolivia, Colombia, Ethiopia, Uganda, and Fiji.
-Lindquist has extensive experience in research, teaching, and service in Latin America.
+He has devoted nearly 28 years to the ecology, conservation and management of the Panamanian golden frog and other endangered tropical amphibians.
+Additionally, he has been involved in researching hollow microfiber filters for use in household potable water systems in Bolivia, Colombia, Ethiopia, Uganda, and Fiji.
+Lindquist has extensive experience in research, teaching, and service in Latin America and Malaysia.
 He believes that excellence in science instruction must move beyond the passive learning environment into a learning space that is visual, auditory, and kinesthetic.
-He has taught 400 students in 10 countries around the world in over 40 academic and outreach travel experiences since 1999.
-As a professor, he strives to make every effort to encourage students to become introspective by examining their lives, their faith, and their world, and as a result of this process, he hopes that students develop character and a greater sense of meaning and fulfillment in life.
-He and his wife Molly have four children and extensively travel through Central and South America, Southeast Asia, and Eastern Africa.
-The Lindquists also serve as advocates for Food for the Hungry, a Christian international relief and development organization.
+He has taught 535 students in 17 countries in over 50 academic and outreach travel experiences since 1999.
+As a professor, he strives to make every effort to encourage students to become introspective by examining their lives, their beliefs, and their world, and in this process, he hopes that students develop character and a greater sense of meaning and fulfillment.
+He and his wife Molly have four children, five grandchildren and extensively travel around the world.
+The Lindquist also advocates for Food for the Hungry, a faith-based international relief and development organization.

 Dr. Lindquist was featured in an interview with Sir David Attenborough in the BBC documentary series, Life in Cold Blood.
 His work on visual signaling behavior in the Panamanian Golden Frog was a highlighted piece in the second episode, “Land Invaders.”

 Recently, he served as a Fulbright Specialist to Malaysia where he focused on biodiversity and the environment.